ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Function that reads the layup data from a csv file and adds the data to the graph

 * **Parameters:**
-  - objects: List of objects to be synced
+  - objects: List of objects to be synced.
-  - path: the path to the file
+  - path: the path to the file.
-  - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted
+  - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted.
-      recreate: Existing layup is deleted generated from scratch
+      recreate: Existing layup is deleted generated from scratch.
   - modeling_group: key of the mpg_collection dict = the id of the mpg.
-Only plies of this modeling_group will be imported from the file if none is specified all mpgs are read
+Only plies of this modeling_group will be imported from the file if none is specified all mpgs are read.

 <a id="compolyx.Model.get_layup_from_excel_file"></a>

 #### get_layup_from_excel_file(path, objects=None, mode='update_entities')

-Load layup from Excel File
+Load layup from Excel File.

 * **Parameters:**
-  - path: Path to file to load
+  - path: Path to file to load.
-  - objects: Objects to be loaded and overwritten
+  - objects: Objects to be loaded and overwritten.
   - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted
-      recreate: Existing layup is deleted generated from scratch
+      recreate: Existing layup is deleted generated from scratch.

 <a id="compolyx.Model.import_composite_cae_h5"></a>